Farnan130117/Synco/README.md

 # Synco
-A blog project using MERN tech.
+Barebone Skeleton or project starter with auth using MERN tech.